THE CANAANITE SYLLABARY

 There is an important principle that I have not mentioned so far: from my experience of this writing system I see it is a logo-syllabary, which means that the signs can also function as logograms, so that they can represent the whole word that goes with the picture as well as just the first syllable.
 The snake-sign can be NA or the word nakhash.
 The same rule applies in the proto-alphabetic inscriptions, I find: N can also stand for nakhash (and also any word which has the same consonants n-kh-sh).
 Accordingly, we have to test each sign for the possibility that it is functioning as a logogram, not simply a syllabogram.

-The case I have made is not satisfactory nor satisfying, but if we are prepared to accept that this really is the ancient West Semitic syllabary (and the NI tusk alone shows it is the syllabary and not the proto-alphabet, as also the NU bee), and if we allow the estimated date of 2500 BCE, then we may make the claim that this is the oldest-known Canaanite inscription in a West Semitic script.
+If we are prepared to accept that this really is the ancient West Semitic syllabary (and the NI tusk shows it is the syllabary and not the proto-alphabet, as also the NU bee), and if we allow the estimated date of 2500 BCE, then we may make the claim that this is the oldest-known Canaanite inscription in a West Semitic script.

 As noted earlier, a Semitic anti-snake spell (probably imported from Gubla/Byblos) has been recognized (by Richard Steiner) amid the writing on the wall inside the pyramid of Pharaoh Unas/Wenis at Saqqara, dating from the 24th century BCE.
 It is West Semitic language transcribed in Egyptian hieroglyphs.
 This is being hailed as possibly the most ancient Semitic inscription, given that the East Semitic cuneiform documents from Mesopotamia (`Iraq), and the North(?)
 Semitic cuneiform tablets from Ebla (Syria), are not earlier than the 24th century BCE.